DevExpress-Examples/wpf-mvvm-framework-ui-services-eventtocommand/Readme.md

 </UserControl>
 ```

-The code below shows the **EditCommand** implementation code both in a [Runtime POCO ViewModel](https://docs.devexpress.com/WPF/17352/mvvm-framework/viewmodels/poco-viewmodels) and a common ViewModel.
+The code below illustrates an implementation of the **EditCommand** in both the [Runtime POCO ViewModel](https://docs.devexpress.com/WPF/17352/mvvm-framework/viewmodels/poco-viewmodels) and the common ViewModel.

 ```csharp